UHF television broadcasting: UHF vs VHF

 The introduction of digital television (DTV) changed the relative outcome of these effects.
-DTV systems use a system known as forward error correction (FEC) which adds additional information to the signal to allow it to correct errors.
+DTV systems use a system known as forward error correction (FEC) which adds information to the signal to allow it to correct errors.
 This works well if the error rate is well known, in which case a fixed amount of extra information is added to the signal to correct for these errors.
-This works well with constant low-level interference found on UHF, which FEC can effectively eliminate.
+This works well with the type of constant low-level interference found on UHF, which FEC can effectively eliminate.
 In comparison, VHF noise is largely unpredictable, consisting of periods of little noise followed by periods of almost complete signal loss.
 Forward error correction cannot easily address this situation.
 For this reason, DTV broadcasting was initially going to take place entirely on UHF.

 In the US, the FCC initially wanted to move all stations to UHF.
 This would have required a large number of stations to move out of their current VHF channel assignments.
 Moving from one UHF channel to another is a fairly simple exercise and generally costs little to accomplish.
 Moving from VHF to UHF is a much more expensive proposition, generally requiring all new equipment, and a dramatic increase in power in order to maintain the same service area.
 DTV offsets the latter to a great degree, with the current FCC power limitations at 1 MW for UHF, 1/5 the former limits.